 The most interesting thing about the Venmo Credit Card is its rewards structure.
 You’ll earn 3% cash back on your biggest spending category each month, and 2% back on your second biggest category.
 Unlike some category cards, you don’t have to opt-in to a category and they don’t rotate on a quarterly basis.
 Instead, the card automatically tracks your spending and assigns the highest earning rate to the eligible categories you spend most in.
 This is quite convenient and could be a good option for consumers who want accelerated rewards but prefer a hands-off approach to maxing card rewards.

-Aside from rewards, the rest of the card is pretty standard.
+This is an interesting and likely a smart move on Venmo’s part, as the Venmo card was otherwise a fairly standard rewards card.
 You get some nice financial management options through the Venmo app, and the card doesn’t charge foreign transaction fees.
 But you won’t find a signup bonus or intro APR here, leaving the card a bit lacking compared to similar cashback competitors.
 Strangely, the card doesn’t offer any sort of rewards on Venmo usage either, which feels like a missed opportunity.
+But otherwise, the Venmo Card is now an interesting choice of rewards card for the crypto-curious.

 How to apply for the Venmo Credit Card

 The Venmo Credit Card is available for application for Venmo users directly through the Venmo app.
 You can apply by logging into your Venmo app and bringing up the menu bar.
 You should see an option for the Venmo Credit Card, similar to how the Venmo Debit Card is listed.

 The Venmo Credit Card will be available on the Synchrony website at a later date.